thosgood/sga/README.md

 # TO-DO

-- move building to github actions
+- move to github actions CI for bookdown build
-    + pdf output too
 - turn back on numbering, and turn the "I" numbered sections into parts?
     + would need to make sure that section numbering would reset when we move to the next "II"
+- pdf output

 # Séminaire de Géométrie Algébrique du Bois Marie